 Mark is a frequent speaker on issues surrounding retirement plans and other ERISA topics.

 In addition, Mark currently serves on the Board of Directors of Places for People, a St. Louis non-profit which supports families and individuals dealing with severe mental health and co-occurring disorders.
 Mark was also appointed to St. Louis County’s Economic Rescue Team tasked with recommending changes to help the County recover from the impact of COVID-19.

 Mark graduated from the University of Illinois (Economics), University of Missouri (Law), and New York University (Masters of Law).
 He was previously a professional soccer referee.

-Frost is a 14-year resident of the District.
+Frost is a 20-year resident of the District.
 He and his wife Amy, KHS ’94, have three children.
-Daughter Taylor attends KHS and daughter Delaney and son Trey both attend Robinson Elementary.
-Frost earned a bachelor’s degree in management from Webster University and has had social justice and diversity training with AT&T where he is employed.
+Daughter Taylor KHS’14 and daughter Delaney and son Trey both attend Kirkwood High School.
+Frost earned a bachelor’s degree in management from Webster University and has had social justice and diversity training.
+Frost is employed with Intelliteach, an IT company.

 Leadership: Chairperson of the Human Rights Commission for the City of Kirkwood, member of the KSD UNITE committee and KSD Strategic Planning Committee.

-Statement: “I have the utmost respect for Kirkwood and the people of Kirkwood.
+Statement: “I have the utmost respect for Kirkwood.
 I am personable and persistent in my beliefs and pursuit for improving the Kirkwood community.
 Diversity Awareness is a calling and is near and dear to my heart.
 This has led me to being involved in social justice training with the KSD, specifically with the UNITE committee.
+I have also been the Chair of the Kirkwood Human Rights Commission.
 I am committed to educational equity throughout the District.”